 Jane has set up her own health and well-being business and is passionate about helping people live happier, more fulfilled and healthier lives.

 Dr Andrew Mayers is principal academic at Bournemouth University, where he specialises in child and family mental health (especially perinatal mental illness, such as postnatal depression).
-He holds an honorary appointment with Dorset HealthCare University NHS Foundation NHS Trust (DHUFT; the local mental health service provider).
+He holds an honorary appointment with Dorset HealthCare University NHS Foundation NHS Trust (the local mental health service provider).

 Dr Mayers is also an active mental health campaigner, pressing for better services and tackling stigma and discrimination.
 He is frequently invited to Parliament as part of those campaigns.
-Andy also serves on several local and national advisory groups for maternal mental illness.
+He also serves on several local and national advisory groups for maternal mental illness.
+As a reflection of that commitment to mental health he has been appointed as a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).

 Ian was born in Dorset and completed an HNC in public administration at Southampton Institute of Higher Education (now Southampton Solent University).
 He has worked for Bournemouth Borough Council and Dorset County Council.
 Ian is a qualified Accounting Technician and at present is studying for the Operational Stage of the Chartered Institute of Management Accountants (CIMA).